youwen5/web/routes/+unicode-quotes.typ

   enable-comments: true,
 )

-PSA: ' and " (straight quotes) are almost *never* correct.
-These characters _are_ legitimate, but they are for abbreviating length, like in 6' 11" (6 foot 11 inches).
-You should almost always be using real angled curly quotes, “” and ‘’, in prose.
-The correct character for abbreviations is the right single quote, `U+2019`, ’.
-Here’s an example!
-Here's what not to use.
+PSA: #"'" and #"\"" (straight quotes) are almost *never* correct.
+These characters _are_ legitimate, but they are for abbreviating length, like in 6#"'" 11#"\"" (6 foot 11 inches).
+You should almost always be using real angled curly quotes, “” and ‘', in prose.
+The correct character for abbreviations is the right single quote, `U+2019`, '.
+Here's an example!
+Here#"'"s what not to use.

-The fact that straight quotes are prevalent in internet text is merely vestigal of our limited physical keyboard glyphs descended from typewriters---please, let’s leave these habits behind.
+The fact that straight quotes are prevalent in internet text is merely vestigal of our limited physical keyboard glyphs descended from typewriters---please, let's leave these habits behind.
 Unicode gives us access to all the fine character nuances of professional-quality writing in every modern program.

 You can input real quotes on Linux machines that use